WHAT CAN TRIBES DO UNDER THE NEW LAW?

-Tribes can choose to exercise their sovereign power to investigate, prosecute, convict, and sentence both Indians and non-Indians who assault Indian spouses or dating partners or violate a protection order in Indian country.
+In addition to the jurisdictional power to prosecute Indians who commit crimes within their territory, Tribes can now choose to exercise their sovereign power to investigate, prosecute, convict, and sentence non-Indians who commit domestic violence against Indian spouses or dating partners or violate a protection order in Indian country.
 VAWA 2013 also clarifies tribes’ sovereign power to issue and enforce civil protection orders against Indians and non-Indians.
 The law is voluntary and does not change the responsibility of the federal or state governments to prosecute crimes in Indian country.

 As of March 7, 2015, Indian tribes have general authority to implement special domestic violence criminal jurisdiction under VAWA 2013.
 Several tribes began prosecuting non-Indian abusers before this date by participating in the VAWA Pilot Project, which required approval by the U.S. Attorney General.
-Although tribes no longer need federal approval to implement this jurisdiction, tribal governments must ensure VAWA's statutory requirements are met before prosecuting non-Indian domestic violence offenders.
+Although tribes no longer need federal approval to exercise criminal jurisdiction over non-Indians, tribal governments must comply with VAWA's statutory requirements when prosecuting non-Indian offenders.

 - Domestic violence;